99x/serverless-react-boilerplate/README.md

 ```
 ## Installation & Usage
+* Clone or download the repository `https://github.com/jcummins54/serverless-authentication-boilerplate/`.
-* Clone https://github.com/jcummins54/serverless-authentication-boilerplate and follow README instructions for installation.
+* Switch to the branch `git checkout -b react-authenticate`, get the latest `git pull origin react-authenticate` and follow README instructions for installation.
-* Clone this repo.
+* Clone this repo and switch to this branch `react-authenticate`.
 * Make sure AWS credentials are setup properly.
 Otherwise refer [this document](https://github.com/serverless/serverless/blob/master/docs/02-providers/aws/01-setup.md)
 * Install webpack and serverless globally.
 ```